iSuvransu/Learn/README.md

 # Learn
-This repo created for learning
+This repo is created for learning purpose only